Big-Life-Lab/partial-AUC-C/README.md

 # partial-AUC-C
 Code for the concordant partial AUC and the partial C statistic
 by André Carrington and Yusuf Sheikh

 Citation: André M Carrington, Paul W Fieguth, Hammad Qazi, Andreas Holzinger, Helen H Chen, Franz Mayr, and Douglas G Manuel.
 A new concordant partial auc and partial c statistic for imbalanced data in the evaluation of machine learning algorithms.
 BMC Medical Informatics and Decision Making, 20(1):1–12, 2020.

 ## Instructions
 Ensure you have a Python 3.7 interpreter.
 Copy files in Python3.7 folder to a local folder.
 Create a subfolder called output.
-Edit the variables at the top of the file test_pAUCc.py as input settings.
+Edit the variables (explained below) at the top of the file test_pAUCc.py as input settings.

 python test_pAUCc.py